JeliPenguin/COMP0197-CW2-Code/README.md

 ### Interactive Notebook

-You can also use our interactive Jupyter Notebook ```view_mae_examples.ipynb```, which visualizes the metrics monitored during training as well
+You can also use our interactive Jupyter Notebook ```mae_finetune.ipynb```, which visualizes the metrics monitored during training as well

 ## Fully Supervised SegNet